rackerlabs/technical-blog/_posts/2020-02-18-process-first-the-importance-of-business-process-reviews-for-salesforce-implementation.md

 fact, it's probably going to make it worse.

-If you don't focus on knowing your customers, all the data Salesforce provides about your customers' actions, behaviors, and interests will go to waste.
-You must first foster a mindset centered around your customers' journey across your operations, and then you can reap the benefits of customer data gathered by your Salesforce solution.
+If you don't focus on knowing your customers, all the data Salesforce provides about your customers' actions, behaviors, and interests go to waste.
+You must first foster a mindset centered around your customers' journey across your operations.
+Then you can reap the benefits of customer data gathered by your Salesforce solution.

 If your sales and marketing teams aren't communicating with each other, a new tool won't be enough to break down that silo.
-You must break down silos first by changing the way your teams think about their work with each other, and then leverage technology to support the new process for collaboration.
+You must break down silos first by changing the way your teams think about their work with each other.
+Then you can leverage technology to support the new process for collaboration.
 The only fix for problems in your process is to change your process.

-It's critical to spend the time on upfront discovery initiatives like a BPR, to identify areas for improvement in your current business operations and set you up to make those improvements.
+It's critical to spend the time on upfront discovery initiatives, like a BPR, to identify areas for improvement in your current business operations and set you up to make those improvements.